What’s My Risk for RVO?

 - High cholesterol: Know your cholesterol levels and goals for good control.

-Additional Risk Factors for CRVO:
+Additional risk factors for CRVO:

 - Sleep apnea: Your PCP will evaluate you for signs and symptoms and recommend testing if they suspect sleep apnea.
 6